We can go on to the Knight moves if you're now completely comfortable with all facets of the pawn moves

 They are instrumental pieces in the opening and throughout the game.
 Correct deployment of the minor pieces is crucial in gaining a positional edge over your opponent.

-Before going over the bishop we will first look at the knight.
-Knights before bishops is something you'll hear loud and often as you study chess strategy.
+Before going over the Bishop we will first look at the Knight.
+Knights before Bishops is something you'll hear loud and often as you study chess strategy.

-One great advantage that the knight holds over every other piece is the ability to jump over other pieces on it's way around the board.
+One great advantage that the Knight holds over every other piece is the ability to jump over other pieces on it's way around the board.
 Other pieces often fall victim to blockading by enemy pieces or being cramped or grid locked by their own pieces.

-But as you can see the four knights can reach the third rank straight away by simply jumping over the pawns.
+But as you can see the four Knights can reach the third rank straight away by simply jumping over the pawns.
 They do not have to wait for them to move.
 Cool!

 The opponent is forced to save the more powerful or maybe rather more important piece leaving the other hanging and this second hanging piece is captured.

-The diagram shows a sample check-mate achieved by a queen with the support of her kingside knight.
-This is a sample finishing position just to give you an idea of what you are trying to achieve.
-Play through the games in the knight tutorial game viewer.
+The diagram shows a check-mate achieved by a Queen with the support of her Kingside Knight.
+This will hopefully give you an idea of what you are trying to achieve.

-That's about it for the knight's move.
-There wasn't a whole lot to it in the end.
+Not a whole lot to it in the end.
 Actually learning how the pieces move is the easy bit.
-The tricky bit as you will find yourself over the years is learning how to combine and utilize your pieces and their respective powers into one coherent fighting unit.
+The tricky bit as you will find is learning how to combine and utilize your pieces and their respective powers into one coherent fighting unit.
+Play through the games in the Knight tutorial

 But we'll get to that in time.
-For the moment just smile and be content in the knowledge that you can now move the knight.
+For the moment just smile and be content in the knowledge that you can now move the Knight.
 And if per chance you are having even the slightest trouble with it fear not.
-I have something here that will have you seeing the knight moving even while you sleep!
+I have something here that will have you seeing the Knight moving even while you sleep!

-Even if you're completely comfortable with the knight's move at this stage I say take a look at this.
+Even if you're completely comfortable with the Knight's move at this stage I say take a look at this.
 It's the solution to a super little chess puzzle.
-It's a little thing called the Knight's Tour.
+It's a little thing called the Knight's Tour